Arkansas HVAC Authority

 How to use this resource

-The directory is organized to support three primary use cases: finding qualified contractors, understanding system-type options, and navigating Arkansas's regulatory environment.
+The provider network is organized to support three primary use cases: finding qualified contractors, understanding system-type options, and navigating Arkansas's regulatory environment.

-For contractor discovery, the Arkansas HVAC Systems Listings section provides the primary index of providers by service category and geographic area.
-Listings identify contractor type, licensing category, and service scope — not consumer reviews or proprietary rankings.
+For contractor discovery, the Arkansas HVAC Systems Providers section provides the primary index of providers by service category and geographic area.
+Providers identify contractor type, licensing category, and service scope — not consumer reviews or proprietary rankings.

-For system and equipment research, the directory links to reference pages covering Arkansas HVAC system types, Arkansas central air conditioning, Arkansas HVAC mini-split systems, and geothermal options.
+For system and equipment research, the provider network links to reference pages covering Arkansas HVAC system types, Arkansas central air conditioning, Arkansas HVAC mini-split systems, and geothermal options.
 Each page addresses equipment classification, applicable use cases, and regulatory considerations rather than product recommendations.

-For regulatory and permitting navigation, the directory references Arkansas HVAC permits and inspections, Arkansas HVAC licensing requirements, and Arkansas HVAC energy codes.
+For regulatory and permitting navigation, the provider network references Arkansas HVAC permits and inspections, Arkansas HVAC licensing requirements, and Arkansas HVAC energy codes.
 Arkansas adopted the 2018 International Energy Conservation Code (IECC) with state amendments; mechanical system installations must comply with the applicable IECC version enforced by the local authority having jurisdiction (AHJ).
-AHJ authority varies by municipality and county, and the directory frames these distinctions without adjudicating local code variations.
+AHJ authority varies by municipality and county, and the provider network frames these distinctions without adjudicating local code variations.

-A supplemental Arkansas HVAC glossary supports readers encountering technical terminology across listings and reference content.
+A supplemental Arkansas HVAC glossary supports readers encountering technical terminology across providers and reference content.

 Standards for inclusion

-Inclusion in this directory requires that a listed entity or resource meet defined thresholds across four dimensions:
+Inclusion in this network requires that a verified entity or resource meet defined thresholds across four dimensions:

 Resources — including code references, climate data, and incentive programs — are included when they originate from named public authorities: the ACLB, the Arkansas Energy Office, the U.S. Department of Energy, or local AHJs.
 Content from Arkansas HVAC associations and organizations is included where those organizations maintain standing under Arkansas law or national trade body governance.

 Entries that cannot be verified against ACLB public records or equivalent federal licensing databases are excluded.
-The directory does not serve as a licensing verification tool; readers requiring definitive license status confirmation should consult the ACLB's official public license lookup directly.
+The provider network does not serve as a licensing verification tool; readers requiring definitive license status confirmation should consult the ACLB's official public license lookup directly.